marsdrums/test-tutorial/visual-quality/index.md

 The same principle applies to the textures used with {jit.gl.pbr} and {jit.gl.material}: as long as there's a final gamma correction stage, every input source must be converted from sRGB to linear RGB.

 A quick note: both {jit.gl.pbr} and {jit.gl.environment} have a @gamma_correction attribute, which is enabled by default.
 This attribute applies gamma correction at the end of the shading process.
-This is a sort of shortcut that has been made to make things look better, but now that you're aware of how gamma correction works, my advise is to turn @gamma_correction off, and use proper color space conversions "manually".
-This way, any process that happens after the rendering (for example a pass FX made with {jit.gl.pass}) will operate in the correct linear color space.
+This is a sort of shortcut that has been made to make things look better by default, but now that you're aware of how gamma correction works, my advise is to turn @gamma_correction off, and use proper color space conversions "manually".
+This way, any process that happens after the rendering (for example a pass FX made with {jit.gl.pass}) will operate in the correct linear RGB color space.

 ![](./images/visual-quality_010.png)